DestCom-Student-Projects/Simply-React-ToDoList/README.md

 ## Installation

+At first do `npm install`,
+then :

 ### Developement mode

-Simply do a `npm install` at the root of the project
+Simply do a `npm start` at the root of the project

 ### Production mode